CNR-STIIMA-IRAS/rosdyn/rosdyn_core/README.md

 ## List of packages

 ### **rosdyn_core**:
 Dynamics header library based on Eigen.
-With respect to KDL, it has two advantages: it is faster and it allows to compute model regressor.
+With respect to KDL, it has two advantages: it is faster and it allows computing model regressor.

 An example of usage can be found [here](rosdyn_core/test/rosdyn_speed_test.cpp)